sewaneedata/betterfi/README.md

 According to the model, five of the most important variables in the prediction process are the streetzip, annual income, employer, amount_approved, and the monthlyPayments.
 Overall, due to the limited training data, and especially defaulting data, the model does a better job at predicting loans that will be paid off compared to loans that will default.

 ### Using the model:
-Open R Studio, and make sure to have the ‘Decision Tree w 2 Classes.Rmd’ file open.
+1. Open R Studio, and make sure to have the ‘app.R’ file open.
-Click on the ‘Run’ dropdown, then select ‘Run All’
+2. Click on the ‘Run’ dropdown, then select ‘Run All’
-The dashboard will load, automatically showing the ‘Predictive Model’ tab Input a client’s information by filling in the text boxes and selecting the appropriate choices (calculations are required for incomeamt, totalExpense and monthlyPayments)
+3. The dashboard will load, automatically showing the ‘Predictive Model’ tab
+4. Input a client’s information by filling in the text boxes and selecting the appropriate choices (calculations are required for incomeamt, totalExpense and monthlyPayments)
-Click on ‘Generate Prediction’ to see the probabilities The information will be saved onto a csv file on your laptop called ‘newClientData.csv’
+5. Click on ‘Generate Prediction’ to see the probabilities The information will be saved onto a csv file on your laptop called ‘newClientData.csv’

 ### Future work: